Olagsfark/DLyt-PHP-Framework/README.md

 ### Functions and Classes reference
   Not available yet
 ### Overview
-  Most of the documentation isn't ready yet(Please bare with).
+  Most of the documentation isn't ready yet.
   Work is seriously going on with the creation of documentations starting from the functions and class references.
   If you check the codes, you'll discover the codes aren't well documented at all.